frozenmafia/omegle_translator/README.md

-if the program Crashes,restart the program by killing the terminal.

-enter exit() to start new Chat

-select your language and the language in which you want to translate.
+Select your language and the language in which you want to translate.

 language will be translated irrespective of the stranger's language.